Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 What's the vacancy rate for rentals in Brazzaville as of 2026?

-As of early 2026, the estimated citywide vacancy rate for formal rentals in Brazzaville is 6% to 10%, varying significantly by quality and location.
+As of 2026, the estimated rental vacancy rate in Brazzaville is about 7% across the city.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Brazzaville.